-Well, we’ve had a strangely dry and not so cold winter.
-Seems like summer has come early in some ways with no big late spring or even Mother’s Day snow storms.
-And so that means we are in full summer swing around these parts and it is time to start thinking about enjoying time on your favorite trail in town…taking in a picnic or some reading at a local park…spending time in the mountains…running a summer race…catching up on some DIY projects around the house…and yes, finding your way to your local Colorado Springs Farmers Markets for some fresh foods and homemade goods.
+We are in full summer swing around these parts and it is time to start thinking about enjoying time on your favorite trail in town…taking in a picnic or some reading at a local park…spending time in the mountains…catching up on some DIY projects around the house…and yes, finding your way to your local Colorado Springs Farmers Markets for some fresh foods and homemade goods.

-Whatever you plan to tackle this summer, make sure you find ways to enjoy… ALL THINGS SUMMER!
-Can I get a big shout out!?!
+Whatever you plan to tackle this summer, make sure you find ways to enjoy your favorite farmers market.

 Summer in Colorado Springs is grand.
-I’m not one to have a favorite season.
-I love them all for the wonderful and distinct features they each offer.
-In summer, I love getting outside as much as possible.
-I crave time in the mountains and on lakes throughout the state.
+We’re not one to have a favorite season, we love them all for the wonderful and distinct features they each offer.
+In summer, we love getting outside as much as possible.
+We crave time in the mountains and on lakes throughout the state.
 The long days and cool nights are the best!
-I’m sure you have your favorite things too.
+We’re sure you have your favorite things too.

-And one of the VERY best parts of summer is access to local produce and other Colorado local products available at Farmers Markets all around the Colorado Springs area.
+We love the annual rite of passage of finding local fresh produce and other Colorado local products available at Farmers Markets all around the Colorado Springs area.
 We have some fantastic markets in nearly every corner of the Pikes Peak Region.
 You could hit up a different market every day and get a tour of the town.
-How fun!?

 Another enjoyable part of the Colorado Springs Farmers Markets is the chance to meet friends and neighbors.
 Whether it’s just you or you bring the whole family.
 What a fantastic activity on a Saturday morning or since the kids are out of school…any ‘ole day of the week.
 You can hang out in your own neighborhood in town.
 Or enjoy visiting another area and its local parks, restaurants, and coffee shops before or after your time at the market.

-A trekkie fav as well as book worms all across the land, LeVar Burton over at Reading Rainbow would say, “You don’t have to take my word for it!”
-So here are some thoughts from folks around the community about why farmers markets are a valuable part of our community.
-And why making time this summer to visit your local farmer can be not only fun but incredibly important.
+Here are some thoughts from folks around the community about why a farmer’s market is a valuable part of our community.
+And why making time this summer to visit your local farmers’ market can be not only fun but incredibly important.

 “Farmers markets help to connect rural and urban communities and thus are an invaluable piece of civic architecture.
 They are a vibrant spot for our neighborhoods, they signal the value that Coloradoans put on local food, help to keep these dollars in our state, and preserve our precious farmland.
 Moreover, having these markets helps community members who may have difficulty accessing fresh fruits and vegetables through programs like Double-UP food bucks, where every dollar becomes 2 when spent on meat, produce, etc. at these markets — this is not available at grocery stores.”
 Michelle Larkins, Ph.D., Food & Environmental Sustainability Researcher, Colorado Springs Food Rescue